dfranx/shadered-docs/source/shaderpass.rst

  * Triangle
  * Sphere
  * Plane
- * ScreenQuadNDC |rarr| the difference between ScreenQuadNDC and ScreenQuad is that ScreenQuadNDC is using normalized device coordinates [-1, 1] which means that you don't have to process it's position in vertex shader, meanwhile you have to multiply ScreenQuad's vertex positions (usually with Orthographic matrix) in order to display something reasonable
+ * ScreenQuadNDC |rarr| the difference between ScreenQuadNDC and ScreenQuad is that ScreenQuadNDC is using normalized device coordinates [-1, 1] which means that you don't have to process its position in vertex shader, meanwhile you have to multiply ScreenQuad's vertex positions (usually with Orthographic matrix) in order to display something reasonable

 Each geometry item has these properties:
  * Position